Still reeling from Dorian, Bahamas hit by tropical storm

-FREEPORT, Bahamas (AP) — Officials temporarily suspended aid efforts and closed a couple of small airports in the Bahamas Saturday as Tropical Storm Humberto dumped rain on parts of the archipelago’s northwest region that were already hammered by Hurricane Dorian two weeks ago.
+FREEPORT, Bahamas (AP) — Tropical Storm Humberto moved away from the Bahamas on Saturday after dumping rain on parts of the archipelago’s northwest region that were already hammered by Hurricane Dorian two weeks ago.

-Humberto lashed the islands as U.N.
-Secretary-General Antonio Guterres visited the Bahamas to support humanitarian efforts in the wake of Dorian, which hit as a Category-5 storm that left thousands in need of food, water and shelter.
+Humberto dropped rain on the islands as U.N.
+Secretary-General António Guterres visited the Bahamas to support humanitarian efforts in the wake of Dorian, which hit as a Category 5 storm that left thousands in need of food, water and shelter.
 The list of missing stands at an alarming 1,300 people and the death toll at 50.
 But officials caution the list is preliminary and many people could just be unable to connect with loved ones.

-Threatening to exacerbate islands’ problems, Humberto’s rains were falling on Abaco island though conditions appeared normal Saturday afternoon in nearby Grand Bahama.
+The storm originally threatened to exacerbate the nation’s problems, but conditions appeared to normalize Saturday afternoon.

-“Rains are the biggest issue right now,” member of parliament Iram Lewis said by telephone.
-“People are still reeling from the first storm.”

-At 2 p.m.
-EDT, the hurricane center said the storm was located about 40 miles (65 kilometers) north of Great Abaco island and 120 miles (190 kilometers) east-northeast of Freeport, Grand Bahama.
-The storm was moving 7 mph (11 kph) with maximum sustained winds of 50 mph (85 kph).
+At 5 p.m.
+EDT, the U.S. National Hurricane Center said Humberto was located about 70 miles (113 kilometers) north of Great Abaco Island and was moving 7 mph (11 kph) north-northwest with maximum sustained winds of 50 mph (80 kph).
+The Bahamian government discontinued a tropical storm warning.

-There was a tropical storm warning in effect for the northwest Bahamas, except for Andros Island, and 2 to 4 inches of rain was expected, with isolated amounts of 6 inches.
-Weather forecasters say Humberto will likely become a hurricane by Sunday night as it moves away from the Bahamas and the U.S. coast.
-It won’t threaten land as a hurricane but its swells could affect the coasts of Florida, Georgia and South Carolina later this weekend and early next week.
+Weather forecasters say Humberto will likely become a hurricane by Sunday night as it moves away from the Bahamas and the U.S. coast, but won’t threaten land by the time it intensifies to that strength.
+Its swells could still affect the coasts of Florida, Georgia and South Carolina later this weekend and early next week.

 Under a bright sun in the Grand Bahama, 40-year-old maintenance man Dexter Wilson was helping a friend put a blue tarp on a damaged roof.
 He said he was worried about his brother in Abaco given the tropical storm.